Khaled-dev3/Salina-Game-Engine-/README.md

 # How to use
 Copy the engine.js,index.html,style.css files to your project and create an index.js file and paste this code in
 ```
-import * as Kegfw from './engine.js'
+import * as Salina from './engine.js'